ray-project/ray/doc/source/cluster/config.rst

         InstanceType: p2.8xlarge

 **Docker**: Specify docker image.
 This executes all commands on all nodes in the docker container, and opens all the necessary ports to support the Ray cluster.
-This currently does not have GPU support.

 .. code-block:: yaml